Test-Instance/Laravel-Model-Profiles/README.md

 > Casting model profile type to another model is [WIP]

 - [ ] Unit Tests
-> Unit tests exist for profile, however model specific tests are not.
+> Unit tests exist for profile, however model specific tests do not.
 These are [WIP].
 These can be created manually in the current version

 <hr/>